devzbysiu/aos/README.md

 changes to green which means the tests passed.

 AOT is built upon [chester](https://github.com/devzbysiu/chester).
-Chester listens for changes in your project and run tests.
+Chester listens for changes in your project and runs the tests.
 It also exposes API which is consumed by AOT.

 The widget is created with awesome [eww](https://github.com/elkowar/eww).